pitt-cdm/2019spring/_plans/lesson-06.md

 [toc title="Plan for the Day" tag="h2"]

 ### Unit 1 Criteria, revisited (15 min)
+I've taken the liberty of compiling what I thought was the gist of all your group notes on criteria for this unit, and putting them into a second draft on the [Google doc](http://bit.ly/cdm2017fall).

+Let's have a look!

+Executive summary of changes:

+* Baseline criteria are divided: in the visual itself, and in the artist's statement
+* I've also added submission guidelines, whole cloth (not compiled from you at all, because we'd so far not mentioned them – oops)
+* There were a few things some groups suggested as baseline that I'm not sure everyone's on board with, but maybe you all are?

 ### A Workshop Strategy: describe, evaluate, suggest (5 min)

+There's a [handout](assets/handout-describe-evaluate-suggest-workshop-multimodal.rtf) with more detail.

+1. **Describe:** What is the piece, and what's it trying to do?
+2. **Evaluate:** Given the goals of the writer and the unit, where's the piece working well?
+Where’s it getting stuck?
+3. **Suggest:** Given what’s working and what’s not, how can the writer get more of it to work?
+4. **Plan:** What's the take-away?

 ### Workshop!